darksources/wordpress_plugin/README.txt

 == Changelog ==

+= 1.0.6 =
+* Changed bundled DS API library to remove curl fall back if WordPress HTTP API wasn't present for plugin directory validation. curl is bad mmkay :)

+* API affiliate id is now stored in the database on first deactivation

 = 1.0.5 =
 * Initial public release

 == Upgrade Notice ==

+= 1.0.6 =
+None

 = 1.0.5 =
 This version is the initial release canidate